Safeguarding and Child Protection Policy

 Some children recognise that allegations can be powerful and if they are angry with you about something, they can make an allegation as a way of hitting out.

 An allegation can be a way of seeking attention.

-If an allegation is made against an adult in a position of trust whether they be members of staff or volunteers this should be brought to the immediate attention of the SDO who will advise the Chair of Trustees/Committee/Proprietor.
-In the case of the allegation being made against the SDO this will be brought to the immediate attention of the Chair of Trustees/Committees/Proprietor.
-The SDO/Chair of Trustees/Committees/Proprietor will need to discuss with the Local Authority Designated Officer (LADO) the nature of the allegations made against the adult, in order for the appropriate action to be taken.
+If an allegation is made against an adult in a position of trust whether they be members of staff or volunteers this should be brought to the immediate attention of the DSL who will advise the owner .
+In the case of the allegation being made against the DSL this will be brought to the immediate attention of the Proprietor.
+The DSL/ /Proprietor will need to discuss with the Local Authority Designated Officer (LADO) the nature of the allegations made against the adult, in order for the appropriate action to be taken.
 This may constitute an initial evaluation meeting or strategy discussion depending on the allegation being made.
-Chair of Trustees/committees/Proprietor will need to:
+All allegations must be taken seriously and objectively and dealt with in a timely manner, in the case of an allegation the DSL/Proprietor will need to:

 Contact the parents or carers of the child/young person if advised to do so by the LADO.

 Consider the rights of the staff member for a fair and equal process of investigation.

 Advise Ofsted of allegation within 14 days of the allegation

 Ensure that the appropriate disciplinary procedures are followed, including if this is deemed necessary, suspending a member of staff from work until the outcome of any investigation